kakulukia/django-default-project/README.md

  #### Static Files

- wsgi.py is patched with the awesome dj-static lib so you don't necessarily need to remember to serve static files separately unless you really want to.
+ wsgi.py is patched with the awesome dj-static lib, so you don't necessarily need to remember to serve static files separately unless you really want to.

  #### One more thing: fabfile